 “The world is already burning.
 It needs fire extinguishers, not firebrands.
 Be a healer who tends to the wounds of the fighters from both sides…”

-I love everything about this post and the book that it’s discussing in the opening.
+I love everything about this post and the book discussed in the opening.
 I think this book would make a phenomenal gift.

 “What is the bravest thing you’ve ever said?” asked the boy.